vesoft-inc/nebula-docs/docs-2.0/nebula-console.md

 # Nebula Console

 Nebula Console is a native CLI client for Nebula Graph.
 It can be used to connect a Nebula Graph cluster and execute queries.
-It can also support special commands to manage parameters, export CSV files, export DOT files, import test datasets, etc. This topic describes these special commands.
+It can also support special commands to manage parameters, export query results, import test datasets, etc. This topic describes these special commands.

 To connect Nebula Graph using Nebula Console, see [Step 3: Connect to Nebula Graph](2.quick-start/3.connect-to-nebula-graph.md).